top of page

 ISS007-E-10807_800.jpeg

-Conditions such as diabetic foot ulcers, severe burns, surgical wounds, and traumatic injuries often heal slowly and frequently result in scarring that compromises long-term tissue function.
+Conditions such as diabetic foot ulcers, severe burns, surgical wounds, and traumatic injuries often heal slowly and can result in scarring that compromises long-term tissue function.

-There are currently no FDA-approved small molecule therapies to treat chronic wounds or reduce scar formation.
-Each unmet medical need represents a massive market opportunity.
+There are currently no FDA-approved small molecule therapies for chronic wounds or scar reduction, representing a significant unmet medical need and substantial market opportunity.

 • chronic wounds such as diabetic foot ulcers, venous leg ulcers, and pressure ulcers